Valencian language: Writing system

 Valencian and Catalan use the Latin script, with some added symbols and digraphs.
 The Catalan-Valencian orthographies are systematic and largely phonologically based.
 Standardisation of Catalan was among the topics discussed during the First International Congress of the Catalan Language, held in Barcelona October 1906.
 Subsequently, the Philological Section of the Institut d'Estudis Catalans (IEC), founded in 1911, published the Normes ortogràfiques in 1913 under the direction of Antoni Maria Alcover and Pompeu Fabra.
 In 1932, Valencian writers and intellectuals gathered in Castelló de la Plana to make a formal adoption of the so-called Normes de Castelló (Castelló Norms), a set of guidelines following Pompeu Fabra's Catalan language norms.

 The letters k, y and w only appear in loanwords.
 In the case of y it also appears in the digraph ny.
 Most of the letters are pronounced the same in both standards (Valencian and Catalan).
 The letters c and g have a soft and hard pronunciation similar to English and other Romance languages, ç (found also in Portuguese and French) always has a soft pronunciation and may appear in word final position.
-The only differences between the main standards are the contrast of b //b// and v //v// (also found in Insular Catalan), the treatment of long consonants with a tendency to simplification in Valencian (see table with main digraphs and letter combinations), the affrication (//d͡ʒ//) of both soft g (after front vowels) and j (in most cases), the affrication (//t͡ʃ//) of initial and postconsonantal x (except in some cases) and the lenition (deaffrication) of tz //d͡z// in most instances (especially the -itzar suffix).
+The only differences between the main standards are the contrast of b //b// and v //v// (also found in Insular Catalan), the treatment of long consonants with a tendency to simplification in Valencian (see table with main digraphs and letter combinations), the affrication (//d͡ʒ//) of both soft g (after front vowels) and j (in most cases), the affrication (//t͡ʃ//) of initial and postconsonantal x (except in some cases) and the lenition (deaffrication) of tz //d͡z// in most instances (especially the -itzar suffix and derivations).